#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Be sure to read your seed packet for details.
+If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

-Also, check out certain herbs and cruciferous veggies if you’re ready to get planting.
-This includes broccoli, kale, and cabbage.
-Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
+Also, check out certain herbs and cruciferous veggies if you're ready to get planting.
+This includes kale, broccoli, and cabbage.
+Greens like spinach, artichokes, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.
 The main concern is waiting until the frost has passed for the season, so planting seeds outdoors as direct sow is later here compared to farther south.

 Start Seeds Indoors